 \subsection{Previous Work}

-We build primarily on missing data imputation and tabular representation learning (TRL).
-While missing data imputation is well-studied with established theory dating back to the 1970s \citep{rubin1976inference}, TRL using tabular foundation models is relatively new \citep{muller2022transformers,zhang2025tabpfnmodelruleall,hollmann2023tabpfn,hollmann2025accurate}.
-Below, we describe relevant work that we directly compare against or build upon.
+We primarily build on missing-data imputation and tabular representation learning (TRL).
+While missing-data imputation is well-studied, with established theory dating back to the 1970s \citep{rubin1976inference}, TRL using tabular foundation models is relatively new \citep{muller2022transformers,zhang2025tabpfnmodelruleall,hollmann2023tabpfn,hollmann2025accurate}.
+Below, we describe relevant work.

 \paragraph{Imputation methods.} Given the widespread nature of missing data, numerous imputation techniques have been proposed.
 These include averages, linear models over columns \citep{efron1994missing}, random forest models \citep{missforest_python}, ensemble methods \citep{jarrett2022hyperimpute}, nearest neighbor-based methods \citep{chin2025n}, and even using generative adversarial networks \mbox{\citep{gain2018}}.
 For fully numerical data, matrix completion methods like SoftImpute \citep{hastie2015matrix} have also been employed.